zephyrproject-rtos/zephyr/doc/application/index.rst

    ``find_package(Zephyr)`` then this folder is used a the application's configuration directory.

+2. The directory :file:`boards/<BOARD>`, if it exists.

-2. The application's source directory.
+3. The application's source directory.

 .. _application-kconfig: